Unbounded domains in hierarchically hyperbolic groups: Background

 \section{Background}

 The definitions of \emph{hierarchically hyperbolic spaces} and \emph{hierarchically hyperbolic groups} are rather technical, and we refer the reader to \cite[Def.~1.1,~1.21]{behrstockhagensisto:hierarchically:2} for a complete account.
 Roughly, an HHS is a pair $(X,\s)$, where $X$ is an $E$--quasigeodesic space and $\s$ is a set, with some extra data.
-The important structure for us is as follows. \begin{shortitem} \item For each \emph{domain} $U\in\s$ there is a hyperbolic space $\C U$ and \emph{projection} $\pi_U:X\to\C U$ that is coarsely onto \cite[Rem.~1.3]{behrstockhagensisto:hierarchically:2} and coarsely Lipschitz. \item $\s$ has a partial order $\nest$, called \emph{nesting}, and a symmetric relation $\bot$, called \emph{orthogonality}.
+The important structure for us is as follows. \begin{itemize} \item For each \emph{domain} $U\in\s$ there is an $E$--hyperbolic space $\C U$ and a \emph{projection} map $\pi_U:X\to\C U$ that is coarsely onto \cite[Rem.~1.3]{behrstockhagensisto:hierarchically:2} and coarsely Lipschitz. \item $\s$ has a partial order $\nest$, called \emph{nesting}, and a symmetric relation $\bot$, called \emph{orthogonality}.
 Nest-chains are uniformly finite, and the length of the longest such chain is called the \emph{complexity} of $(X,\s)$.
-This also bounds pairwise orthogonal sets of domains.
-These relations are mutually exclusive, and the complement of $\nest$, $\bot$, and $=$ is called \emph{transversality} and denoted $\trans$. \item Domains have \emph{orthogonal containers}: if $U\in\s$ and there is some domain orthogonal to $U$, then there is some $W\in\s$ such that $V\nest W$ whenever $V\bot U$. \item There is a bounded set $\rho^U_V\subset \C V$ whenever $U\trans V$ or $U\propnest V$.
-These sets, and projections of elements $x$ of $X$, are \emph{consistent}, in the sense that $\rho^U_W$ coarsely agrees with $\rho^V_W$ whenever $U\propnest V$ and $\rho^V_W$ is defined (this will be referred to as $\rho$--consistency), and $\min\{\dist_{\C U}(\pi_U(x),\rho^V_U),\dist_{\C V}(\pi_V(x),\rho^U_V)\}$ is bounded whenever $U\trans V$. \end{shortitem} All coarseness in the above can be taken to be uniform \cite[Rem.~1.6]{behrstockhagensisto:hierarchically:2}.
+This also bounds the size of a set of pairwise orthogonal domains.
+These relations are mutually exclusive, and the complement of $\nest$ and $\bot$ is called \emph{transversality} and denoted~$\trans$. \item There is a bounded set $\rho^U_V\subset \C V$ whenever $U\trans V$ or $U\propnest V$.
+These sets, and projections of elements $x\in X$, are \emph{consistent}, in the sense that $\rho^U_W$ coarsely agrees with $\rho^V_W$ whenever $U\propnest V$ and $\rho^V_W$ is defined (this will be referred to as $\rho$--consistency), and $\min\{\dist_{\C U}(\pi_U(x),\rho^V_U),\dist_{\C V}(\pi_V(x),\rho^U_V)\}$ is bounded whenever $U\trans V$. \end{itemize} All coarseness in the above can be taken to be uniform \cite[Rem.~1.6]{behrstockhagensisto:hierarchically:2}.
 We fix a uniform constant $E$.
+For a domain $U$, we write $\s_U$ for the subset $\{V\in\s:V\nest U\}\subset\s$.